DJI-Mobile-SDK-Tutorials/iOSBridgeAppDemo/README.md

 ## License

-DJIBridgeAppDemo is available under the MIT license.
+iOSBridgeAppDemo is available under the MIT license.
 Please see the LICENSE file for more info.